 As the world shifts from fossil fuels to renewable energy, homeowners increasingly explore ways to make their homes more energy-efficient and sustainable.
 The UK government actively encourages this transition by offering a £7,500 grant for new heat pump installations.
 These heat pumps run on electricity, making them a perfect match for solar power systems.

-In this article, we’ll explore how combining and heat pumps can be a strategic investment for your home, providing a hedge against future electricity price hikes when alternative energy sources like gas are no longer as widespread.
+In this article, we’ll explore how combining solar panels and heat pumps can be a strategic investment for your home, providing a hedge against future electricity price hikes when alternative energy sources like gas are no longer as widespread.

 Are Heat Pumps Compatible with Solar Panels?